MoreUnit/eclipse-update-site/README.md

-This repository is not usefull anyore.
+This repository is not usefull anymore.

 You can find the latest release of MoreUnit-Eclipse here: